Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Form I-766: Employment Authorization Document

 However, if you apply under Temporary Protected Status (TPS) , you will not have a Form I-797.
 Instead, you will file for an EAD along with your Form I-821—or after your Form I-821 has been accepted or approved—along with paperwork showing that your TPS status has been approved by an Executive Office for Immigration Review (EOIR) immigration judge or the Board of Immigration Appeals (BIA).

 Gathering evidence may get confusing, especially depending on your current immigration status.
-Consulting an immigration attorney can be a beneficial step in ensuring your Form I-766 application has all the required documents needed for approval.
+Consulting an immigration lawyer can be a beneficial step in ensuring your Form I-766 application has all the required documents needed for approval.

 You need to send your employment authorization document application to a direct filing address.
 There are different filing addresses depending on the type of visa you are filing your Form I-765 with.
 Visit the USCIS Direct Filing Address site to see which location you need to mail your form to.